iric-soft/epcy/doc/rna_tools.rst

 EPCY for single-cell data (to manage sparse matrix and run on GPU for instance).
-In the meantime, you can analyse your single-cell data with *epcy pred* and *epcy profile* using the RNA-seq pipeline described in the first steps section on normalized expression data.
+In the meantime, you can analyse your single-cell data with *epcy pred* and *epcy profile* using the RNA-seq pipeline described in `First steps with EPCY <https://epcy.readthedocs.io/en/latest/basic_usage.html>`_ on normalized expression data.

 On read counts (not normalized), you can use *epcy pred_rna* and *epcy profile_rna* with -\-cpmed (in place of -\-cpm) to normalized read